insyri/randomstuff-public/discord/modmail/readme.md

 - install discord.js via npm
 - make a `token.txt` file and put ur bot token it in
 - installing `package.json` is not needed

+the use of the word 'modmail' comes from NoahDenSpiller